HorvathLab/NGS/scSNViz/README.md

 ## Introduction
-The scSNViz scripts plot information about SNVs provided by the user onto a dimensionally reduced representation of the data (umap, tsne or pca, depending on the dimensionality reduction technique selected).
-Currently, the script generates a set of plots that represent basic statistics and properties of the SNVs identified in the dataset and utilize existing packages, such as Seurat, Slingshot, and scType.
+The scSNViz script provides a comprehensive visualization of single cell-specific expressed SNVs (sceSNVs) by mapping them onto a dimensionally reduced representation of the data (e.g., UMAP, t-SNE, or PCA, depending on the selected technique).
+It generates a series of plots that represent the basic statistics and properties of the SNVs in the dataset. scSNViz integrates existing packages, including Seurat, Slingshot, and scType.

 ## Input
-The script accepts three inputs:
+The script requires two inputs:
 - STAR solo output directory (-m) that contains features.tsv.gz, barcodes.tsv.gz, and matrix.mtx.gz OR a Seurat object (-r) that was saved as a .RDS
 - SCReadCounts output file (-t) that is tab-delimited and either a .tsv or .txt

+Additionally, lists of SNVs with cell-barcode information not processed through SCReadCounts can be submitted in similar format.

 See sample files for reference.